 How did I know that this final design – the way it looks now – is actually my style and not just another phase?

-Because none of those other designs made my heart flutter like the way my living room does now.
+Because none of those other designs made my heart flutter like the way my current living room does.
+At least for now.
+Ha!

 The other designs were just placeholders until I could achieve the look I longed for but didn’t actually know or recognize was my style.